-E.leaven’s extensive menu, combined with homemade pastries and breads, makes this deli one of a kind.
-It’s one of the few places serving breakfast and lunch ALL day with endless options including huevos rancheros (a local favorite) and a variety of omelets accompanied by breakfast potatoes and your choice of homemade toast.
-E.leaven offers what is arguably some of the best corned beef hash and eggs this side of New York.
-For lunch, enjoy hearty salads and massive deli sandwiches and wraps served with homemade chips or a house salad.
-Heading out for a day on the snow?
-Grab a breakfast burrito or Kaiser Egg Sandwich and coffee before hitting the slopes (they will even deliver).
-Or call e.leaven for gourmet box lunches.
-E.leaven also offers breakfast, lunch and private dinner catering.
+E.leaven’s extensive menu, fresh breads and pastries make this deli one-of-a-kind.
+It’s one of the few places serving breakfast and lunch ALL day.
+There are endless options, including huevos rancheros and a variety of omelets accompanied by breakfast potatoes and your choice of toast.
+E.leaven offers what’s arguably some of the best corned beef hash and eggs this side of New York.
+For lunch, enjoy hearty salads and massive deli sandwiches served with homemade chips or a side salad.
+If you are heading to the national parks for the day, stop in for breakfast and take a box lunch with you.
+E.leaven offers takeout and delivery, as well as catering for breakfast, lunch and dinner.

 Get together at Gather for creative modern American cuisine that locals voted Best of Jackson Hole!
 Just a block from the Town Square and steps from the public parking garage, Gather offers a casual dinner experience.
 Enjoy a relaxed atmosphere, daily happy hour and new specials weekly.
 There is a wonderful selection of wines, craft beers and specialty cocktails as well as gluten-free and vegetarian/vegan food options.
 Tuesday Tastings offer guests an opportunity to be food critics: Guests rate the food on presentation, taste and creativity.
 Gather’s Chef’s Table is a unique culinary treat as well; the experience includes a tasting menu of seven individually portioned items, including starters, salads, entrées and desserts.
 Gather also offers off-site catering services and has private dining options.
 Visit their sister location, Palate, for lunch at the National Museum of Wildlife Art.
 Call for more information.